rweigel/phys513/hw.md

 $x_{i+1}=x_{i} + \Delta t x_i \qquad y_{i+1}=y_{i} - \Delta t y_i$

 I use the parameter $\Delta t = 0.01$, which controls the accuracy of the solution.
-(Note that the Forward Euler approximation is not a good method for solving ODEs, but it is simple and easy to implement.)
+(Note that the Forward Euler approximation is not a good method for solving ODEs, but it is simple and easy to implement.
+Additional references for ODEs and MATLAB: [1](https://perhuaman.wordpress.com/wp-content/uploads/2014/07/solving-odes-with-matlab-shampine-gladwell-thompson.pdf), [2](https://www.math.tamu.edu/reu/comp/matode.pdf).

 *MATLAB*